Jensen Commercial Vehicles

 At the same time, large numbers of the Austin A40 Sports, Austin Champ and Gipsy “jeeps” were produced.
 Icing on the cake for Jensen was winning the contract to build the Austin Healey bodies.

 These were busy, but good years for the Jensen brothers.
 The old Carter’s Green premises soon became too small, and in 1947, it was decided to move the commercial vehicle activities temporarily to Stoke-on-Trent, awaiting a new factory in Kingswinford to become available.

 For now all commercial vehicles, the JLC, Jen-Tug and trailers, were built in Stoke on Trent.
 Jensen offered a great variety in trailers for the Jen-Tug and built the JLC not only as flat bed, but also as large volume Pantechnicons.

-In order to accomodate the mass production of the Austin Healey, a new factory at Kelvin Way, West Bromwich, was built between 1954 and 1958.
-Step by step, all machinery, tooling and also the glassfibre department were transferred from Carter’s Green to Kelvin Way.
+In order to accommodate the mass production of the Austin Healey, a new factory at Kelvin Way, West Bromwich, was built between 1954 and 1958.
+Step by step, all machinery, tooling and also the glass-fibre department were transferred from Carter’s Green to Kelvin Way.

 By the 1950s, the restrictive speed limits laws were lifted, which led to competing manufacturers selling lorries cheaper then the relatively expensive alloy JNSN.